duowu/to-do-tutorial/01-no-abstraction.md

 ## Set up the database

 * We'll use a simple SQLite3 database to store data for the application.
-SQLite3 support is built into python, so we can simple import the corresponding module.
+SQLite3 support is built into python, so we can simply import the corresponding module.
 * Because we will be connecting to the database in multiple places in the file, we should create a string which contains the path to the database file.
 * And finally, let's create a function to create any tables used in the application before the application start.
 We will have to connect to the database before executing the SQL statement and make sure to close the connection afterwards.
 Note the try-except block which will rollback if there are any errors, and we can ignore any errors where the table already exists.